What Is Autocratic Leadership?

 - The one sided communication flow in an autocratic leadership style restricts the creative and leadership skills of the employees and prevents their development.
 This harms the organization as well, for the employees remain incapable of assuming greater responsibilities, or to perform anything outside the routine.

 - The autocratic leader, by taking all responsibility and involved heavily in day to day operations, remains forced to work at full capacity, leading to stress and other health problems.

 - Autocratic leaders usually remain unpopular and damage working relationships with colleagues.
 This leadership style is unsuited to build trusting relationships.

 Application of Autocratic Leadership Style

-A critique of autocratic leadership style reveals that it remains best suited in certain situations such as:
+A critique of the autocratic style reveals that it remains best suited in certain situations such as: